How to Write a CV That Gets Noticed in South Africa (With Free Template)

 • Year of completion

-• Notable achievements (distinctions, cum laude, etc.)
+• Notable achievements

-For recent graduates, include relevant coursework, final year projects, or academic achievements that demonstrate skills relevant to the position.
+For recent graduates, include relevant coursework, final-year projects, or academic achievements that demonstrate skills relevant to the position.

 Skills Section